KafeKhalife/kafekhalife.github.io/README.md

-# Welcome to Kafe Khalife :coffee:
+# Welcome to Kafe Khalife :wave:
-### The perfect place to pick up some coffee, containers, and kubernetes!
+### The perfect place to pick up some coffee :coffee:, containers :package:, and kubernetes :ship:!